 Do I need to file even if I made zero profit?

 Yes.
-The FTA requires all taxable persons to file a Corporate Tax Return for every tax period regardless of profit or loss.
-A return showing zero taxable income is still a mandatory submission.
-Skipping it triggers the AED 10,000 penalty even if you owe no tax.
+The FTA requires all taxable persons to file a Corporate Tax Return for each tax period regardless of whether the company makes a profit or a loss.
+A return must be submitted if there is no taxable income.
+Failure to submit a return will incur an administrative fine of AED 10,000.

 What documents does the FTA need for the first CT return?